Potential Multibaggers Pt.3: Momo Has Mojo

 One of the most valuable aspects of growth stocks is having a visionary CEO, a great leader that has exceptional qualities as to where the company is heading.

-In most cases Chinese CEOs are harder to judge for me than European or American CEOs because mostly there is less material in English.
+In most cases Chinese, CEOs are harder to judge for me than European or American CEOs because mostly there is less material in English.
 But Tang Yan, the CEO of Momo, is an exception.
 For example, he has been in the 40 under 40 article of Fortune, a list of the most powerful, influential and important business elites under the age of 40, in October 2014.

 The man has vision and seems to do everything right.
-When he saw that the original location-based feature didn't thrill people anymore, he switched Momo to a much broader platform with live video, games etc. This was hugely successful: live video boomed from 1M to $194.8M YOY last year.
+When he saw that the original location-based feature didn't thrill people anymore, he switched Momo to a much broader platform with live video, games, etc. This was hugely successful: live video boomed from 1M to $194.8M YOY last year.

 Maybe this might sound strange to some, but I like to look a CEO into the eye before I buy a stock.
 Before you think that I have a whole network of big shots as my closest friends, I mean on a screen.
-If I see how CEOs communicate to the press, I often get a better idea of how they are as leader of the company I may invest in.
+If I see how CEOs communicate to the press, I often get a better idea of how they are as a leader of the company I may invest in.
 For Tang Yan, I only have found one interview.
 Even though it is a somewhat strange interview because of the interpretation, Tang Yan seems to answer to the point, seems to have a vision of where the company is heading and shows drive and ambition.

 3. An innovating company